 Employment growth is being spurred by greater demand for radiologic procedures and a rapidly expanding health care sector in general, as well as advances in radiologic technology.

-To find X-Ray Technologist training programs near you, complete our easy School Finder form above and select the schools in your area you’d like to learn more about.
+To find X-Ray Technician education programs near you, complete our easy School Finder form above and select the schools in your area you’d like to learn more about.